-Imetrum® grew out of work done at Bristol University from the 1980s onwards in image processing for deflection and strain measurement, with a particular focus on real-time high speed measurements outdoors.
-The company was founded in 2003, after a breakthrough was made in sub-pixel measurement resolution enabling the technique to become a viable method for measuring properties of composite materials.
+Imetrum grew out of research at Bristol University from the 1980s onwards in image processing for deflection and strain measurement, with a particular focus on real-time high speed measurements outdoors.
+The company was founded in 2003 after a breakthrough was made in sub-pixel measurement resolution, enabling the technique to become a viable method for measuring properties of composite materials.

 Video GaugeTM, the software at the heart of our systems, gives highly accurate measurements saving users time and money in their testing regimes.